-The Planning Area is bounded to the north by Tualatin residential neighborhoods, to the south by Wilsonville commercial and industrial uses, I-5 to the east, and to the west by Coffee Lake Creek, wetland habitat, and rural and industrial lands.
+The planning area is bounded to the north by Tualatin residential neighborhoods, to the south by Wilsonville commercial and industrial uses, I-5 to the east, and to the west by Coffee Lake Creek, wetland habitat, and rural and industrial lands.

-- The southernmost residential neighborhoods of Tualatin, including recently-built subdivisions such as Victoria Gardens, are located to the north of the Planning Area.
+- The southernmost residential neighborhoods of Tualatin, including recently-built subdivisions such as Victoria Gardens, are located to the north of the planning area.
 These neighborhoods are zoned a mix of low- and medium-low density residential and are comprised primarily of high-quality, detached, single-family homes.
-Also, to the north is the 30-acre campus of Horizon High School (a private high school).
-The campus is bordered on three of its sides by the Planning Area. - To the west, the Planning Area is bordered by unincorporated portions of Washington County including the Southwest Tualatin Concept Plan area where active quarries and an asphalt plant are located.
+Also to the north is the 30-acre campus of Horizon High School.
+The campus is bordered on three of its sides by the planning area. - To the west, the planning area is bordered by unincorporated portions of Washington County including the Southwest Tualatin Concept Plan area where active quarries and an asphalt plant are located, which falls in the Basalt Creek Planning Area along the Portland and Western Railroad .
 Further west of the Southwest Tualatin Concept Plan area is the Tonquin Employment Plan area which falls within the City of Sherwood's urban planning area.
-Most of this land is undeveloped or vacant at this time.

-- South of the Planning Area are existing and planned commercial, office and industrial uses located within the City of Wilsonville.
+Most of this land is undeveloped or vacant at this time. - South of the planning area are existing and planned commercial, office and industrial uses located within the City of Wilsonville.
 The employment areas around SW Commerce Circle, Ridder Road, and 95th Avenue include advanced manufacturing, clean tech, warehouse, distribution, and logistics businesses.
 The Coffee Creek Planning Area abuts the Basalt Creek Planning Area along the south side of Day Road and south and west to the existing Wilsonville city boundary.
 The City adopted a Master Plan and Industrial Form-based Code for this area to create a high caliber business district. - Adjacent to the southern border of the Planning Area is Coffee Creek Correctional Facility.
 This is a state-owned correctional facility with 1,250 female inmates, and a fluctuating number of male inmates (around 400) undergoing intake until they are transferred to another facility.
 The Correctional Facility employs 435 people with day and nighttime shifts comprising a 24-hour workforce.